-Government grant received capitalised as share capital in the PRC GAAP financial statements RMB'000 Reversal of revaluation surplus of property, plant and equipment RMB '000 Total RMB'000

-At 1 January 2006 (623) (1,733) (2,356)
+Government grant received capitalised as share capital in the PRC GAAP financial statements RMB '000 Reversal of revaluation surplus of property, plant and equipment RMB '000 Total RMB '000 At 1 January 2008 Appropriation (208) (1,733) (1,941) At 31 December 2008 and 1 January 2009 Appropriation (1,733) (1,733) At 31 December 2009 (1,733) (1,733)

-Appropriation 207 207

-At 31 December 2006 and 1 January 2007 (416) (1,733) (2,149)

-Appropriation 208 208

-At 31 December 2007 (208) (1,733) (1,941)

-Pursuant to a shareholders' resolution in October 2000, the Company was converted from a limited liability Company into a joint stock limited liability company on 1 December 2000.
+Pursuant to a shareholders' resolution in October 2000, the Company was converted from a limited liability company into a joint stock limited liability company on 1 December 2000.
 The Company's registered and issued share capital was RMB13,187,000, divided into 13,187,000 domestic shares of RMB1.00 each, and was credited as fully paid by capitalizing all the Company's then paid-in capital and reserves, calculated based on the Company's PRC GAAP financial statements.

-The deficit of approximately RMB2,149,000 in capital reserve of the Company as at 1 January 2007 represents the excess of the net assets of the Company calculated based on its PRC GAAP financial statements over that calculated based on its financial statements prepared under IFRS when the conversion took place in 2000.
+The deficit of approximately RMB1,941,000 in capital reserve of the Company as at 1 January 2008 represents the excess of the net assets of the Company calculated based on its PRC GAAP financial statements over that calculated based on its financial statements prepared under IFRS when the conversion took place in 2000.
 Such excess resulted from:

-- The deferred government grant of approximately RMB1,869,000 for the purchase of machinery as described in note 26(a).
+- (1) The deferred government grant of approximately RMB1,869,000 for the purchase of machinery as described in note 27.
 In accordance with PRC accounting standards and regulations, this government grant was recorded as capital reserve when received, which had been subsequently capitalised as the Company's issued share capital in 2000.
-Under IFRS, this government grant was deferred and credited to profit or loss on a straight-line basis over the average useful life of the related assets.
-An amount of approximately RMB208,000 (2006: RMB207,000), which is equal to the annual amortisation of this deferred revenue, is appropriated from its annual result after tax under IFRS to capital reserve as this income is not distributable.
-As a consequence, a net deficit in capital reserve of approximately RMB623,000 arose in the Company's financial statements prepared under IFRS as at 1 January 2006 in this respect. - ii) In connection with a transfer of equity capital between investors of Shanghai Qingpu Fire-Fighting Equipment Factory in 1996, the Company's property, plant and equipment was revalued, and a revaluation surplus of approximately RMB1,733,000 was recorded as paid-in capital in its PRC GAAP financial statements.
+Under IFRS, this government grant was deferred and credited to the statement of comprehensive income on a straight-line basis over the average useful life of the related assets.
+The amortisation of this deferred income is fully appropriated in 2008.
+The appropriation made in previous years is equal to the annual amortisation of this deferred revenue, is appropriated from its annual result after tax under IFRS to capital reserve as this income is not distributable.
+As a consequence, the deficit in capital reserve of approximately RMB208,000 arose in the Company's financial statements prepared under IFRS as at 1 January 2008 in this respect. - (2) In connection with a transfer of equity capital between investors of Shanghai Qingpu Fire-Fighting Equipment Factory in 1996, the Company's property, plant and equipment was revalued, and a revaluation surplus of approximately RMB1,733,000 was recorded as paid-in capital in its PRC GAAP financial statements.
 In the Company's financial statements prepared under IFRS, all property, plant and equipment was stated at historical cost.
 Accordingly, an adjustment of the same amount was recorded as a deficit of capital reserve.